BastienPailloux/gifters-backend/README.md

 ## ✨ Features

 - 🔐 Secure user authentication system with JWT
-- 👥 Group and membership management - ONGOING
+- 👥 Group and membership management - DONE
-- 🎁 Gift ideas and wishlists management - ONGOING
+- 🎁 Gift ideas and wishlists management - DONE
 - 📅 Events and reminders - NOT YET STARTED
 - 🔍 Search and filtering capabilities - NOT YET STARTED
 - 📊 RESTful API with comprehensive documentation